East Dale Street, Denton Holme, Carlisle CA2 5LA - 01228 535091 -

 P.E. equipment and resources are regularly updated and improved.
 We have recently purchased a variety of playground resources to help focus children during playtimes; promote healthy activities and aid physical and mental wellbeing.

-Children in Reception, and Years 3 and 4 will attend swimming lessons throughout the year to ensure all of our children leave school being able to swim a minimum of 25 meters and be safe around water.
+Children in Reception, and Years 3, 4 & 5 will attend swimming lessons throughout the year to ensure all of our children leave school being able to swim a minimum of 25 meters and be safe around water.
+Our year 6 children have an intensive week of swimming in the summer term to allow them to be assessed against the National Curriculum expectations.

 Year 5 attended Hawes End outdoor center in September.
 This enabled the children to experience new activities and work collaboratively to challenge themselves physically and mentally.